 - Do NOT wipe the cover lens when it is dry, nor use abrasive cleaners.
-Doing so can damage the optical coating. - Do NOT use organic cleaners, which can damage the cover lens and even cause cracking. - Organic cleaners include but are not limited to tar removers, self-cleaning agents, adhesive removers, coating removers, foam cleaners, iron powder removers for car paint, glass cleaners, thinning agents, de-icers, paint surface treatment agents, alcohol, and vinegar. - If organic cleaners may be present when cleaning the equipment or performing related operations, please protect the cover lens to prevent any contact with organic cleaners. - Do NOT apply excessive force to the lidar, as this can damage the cover lens.
+Doing so can damage the optical coating. - · Do NOT use organic cleaners, which can damage the cover lens and even cause cracking. - Organic cleaners include but are not limited to tar removers, self-cleaning agents, adhesive removers, coating removers, foam cleaners, iron powder removers for car paint, glass cleaners, thinning agents, de-icers, paint surface treatment agents, alcohol, and vinegar. - If organic cleaners may be present when cleaning the equipment or performing related operations, please protect the cover lens to prevent any contact with organic cleaners. - Do NOT apply excessive force to the lidar, as this can damage the cover lens.

-- If a pressure washer is used to clean the cover lens, make sure the distance between the nozzle and the cover lens remains at least 60 cm. - Using automatic cleaning devices that are not specifically designed for lidars may pose risks.
-Please contact Hesai technical support for assessment. - After prolonged exposure to strong sunlight and high temperatures, the cover lens should NOT be cleaned immediately. - If snow or ice accumulates on the cover lens, do NOT use a pressure washer or ice scraper. - A small broom is recommended to remove snow. - A solvent-free (i.e., free of organic solvents) ice removal spray is recommended to remove ice; alternatively, wait for the ice to melt by itself. - Do NOT wax the cover lens.
+- Using automatic cleaning devices that are not specifically designed for lidars may pose risks.
+Please contact Hesai technical support for assessment. - Do NOT use sharp objects (such as knives or metal tweezers) or hard brushes (such as stiff nylon brushes or wire brushes) to scratch the cover lens cover surface.
+Such actions may damage the cover lens surface, and in severe cases, may cause malfunction. - · After prolonged exposure to strong sunlight and high temperatures, the cover lens should NOT be cleaned immediately. - If snow or ice accumulates on the cover lens, do NOT use a pressure washer or ice scraper. - A small broom is recommended to remove snow. - A solvent-free (i.e., free of organic solvents) ice removal spray is recommended to remove ice; alternatively, wait for the ice to melt by itself. - Do NOT wax the cover lens.